 People decide their own destiny.
 These decisions can be changed.

 From this foundation, the theory of TA becomes increasingly in-depth, covering:

 With greater self-knowledge we find more choice, more satisfaction, more spontaneity and more autonomy in our life and our work.

 "Astonishing and revealing... powerful and eye-opening" - Goodreads on Eric Berne, founder of TA.

 The Consumer Reports study (Seligman) found psychotherapy by Transactional Analysts is more effective than by psychiatrists, psychologists, social workers, marriage counsellors, and physicians.

 60 years of clinical results in the fields of medicine, communications, education, and business management as well as personal therapy.

-All feelings and mental experiences are normal.
-Though sometimes we experience them intensely or they get out of balance.
-When our inner functioning is at its optimum and we effectively use all of our innate potential, in our work and the rest of our life, we are at our peak “mental wellness.”
+When our inner functioning is at its optimum and we effectively use our innate potential we are at our peak “mental wellness.”
+We thrive.

 These are all inner abilities that can be developed.
 You can improve your mental wellness with a proactive approach – just like going to the gym.

 Therapy works in three key ways: